Kenyon Wright: Campaigning for a Scottish Parliament

-Wright was a long-time campaigner for Scottish devolution.
-He had been a member of the Labour party but let this lapse to be able to work as part of the cross-party Scottish Constitutional Convention.
+Canon Wright was a long-time campaigner for Scottish devolution.
+He had been a member of the Labour Party but let this lapse to be able to work as part of the cross-party Scottish Constitutional Convention.

 He became the executive chairman of the convention and opened the first meeting on 30 March 1989.
 The convention was aimed at drawing up a blueprint for Scottish devolution and included representatives of local government, the Scottish Churches, Trade Unions, Small Business Federation and the Scottish Labour, Liberal Democrat and Green parties.
 The Scottish Conservative Party and Scottish National Party declined to be involved.
-The task of finding a consensus among the participating groups remained formidable, the Conservative Secretary of State for Scotland, Malcolm Rifkind was reported as saying "if the disparate parties reached a common conclusion he would jump off the roof of the Scottish Office".
+The task of finding a consensus among the participating groups remained formidable, the Conservative Secretary of State for Scotland, Malcolm Rifkind, was reported as saying "if the disparate parties reached a common conclusion he would jump off the roof of the Scottish Office".
 Nevertheless, on St Andrew's Day 1990, the convention delivered its first report recommending a legislature elected by proportional representation financed by assigned revenues from taxes raised in Scotland.

 Of course, any agreement which was rejected by the Conservative government of Margaret Thatcher could not become law.
 Wright responded to this political reality by appealing to the idea of Scottish popular sovereignty.
 At the first meeting of the Convention he famously remarked: "What if that other voice we all know so well responds by saying, 'We say no, and we are the state',?
 Well we say yes – and we are the people."

 In 1997, when the Labour party came to power in the United Kingdom, the convention formed the basis of the Scotland Act that the Secretary of State for Scotland Donald Dewar successfully steered through the Westminster Parliament.
 However, the Labour Party also insisted on a referendum before the Scottish Parliament came into being.
 During this 1997 referendum, Wright was a prominent campaigner for the "yes/yes" vote.

-After the convention
+Political life after the convention

-At the first election to the Parliament in 1999 he stood as an independent candidate in the West of Scotland region but was not successful.
+At the first election to the Scottish Parliament in 1999, he stood as an independent candidate in the West of Scotland region but was not successful.

 He joined the Scottish Liberal Democrats in 2000, having stayed out of party politics as chairman of the convention.
 In 2001 he stood as a candidate in the Banff and Buchan by-election for the Scottish Liberal Democrats, unsuccessfully contesting the Scottish Parliamentary seat vacated by the resignation of Alex Salmond.
 In the 2003 Scottish Parliamentary Elections, he contested the Stirling constituency.

 Wright also backed calls for a Devolved English parliament.

-In the 2014 Scottish independence referendum he supported a Yes vote.
+In the 2014 Scottish independence referendum, he supported a Yes vote.